hldohaga/upfnabp/methodandresults.md

 ### Descriptive data analysis

-The data is summarised, with mean, median, and range for the key continuous variables.
+The data is summarised for the key continuous variables.
 The key variables are systolic BP (omsysval), UPF intake (Epcnt_4) and Sodium intake (sodiummg).
 These variables are the ones which most relate to the research question.

 There are a number of related variables in the dataset.
-These were chosen for reliability and practicality.
+These were chosen for relevance, reliability and practicality.
 These variables are ones which can also influence BP.
 They include Age, Sex, BMI, height and weight.
 Age at completion of education (educfinh), and IMD are also used.
-The population for years 1-4 are compared with those for years 9-11.
+The population for early years are compared with those for later years.

 The omsysval is a validated measurement with significant quality assessment within the dataset.
 Raw systolic BP values are present in the dataset but are made up of data with issues around quality.